Jane Austen

 Pride and Prejudice – Jane Austen (1813)

-Pride and Prejudice by Jane Austen is a timeless romance and sharp social commentary on love and class in 19th-century England.
+Pride and Prejudice by Jane Austen is a timeless romance that follows Elizabeth Bennet and Mr. Darcy as they navigate love, class, and societal expectations in 19th-century England.

 William Shakespeare